jonnhao/Easy/README.md

 # Easy
 An easy Flutter state managegement that allows minimal rebuild of widgets and improves performance.

-# easy

-An easy Flutter state managegement that allows minimal rebuild of widgets and improves performance.

 ## Getting Started

 This package is available on pub.dev: